Predicting the X-ray flux of evolved pulsar wind nebulae based on VHE gamma-ray observations: The Model

 where $R(t)$ and $B(t)$ describe the time evolution of the PWN radius and the magnetic field strength inside the PWN, respectively.
 For evolved PWNe, $R(t)$ is given by \citep[see][and references therein]{Gaensler2006}:

 where the coefficients $a$ and $b$ can be calculated using the present-day size of the PWN.
-Likewise, we assume that the radial extent of each freshly injected lepton population can be described by Eq.~\ref{eq:radius}, where the age of the PWN is replaced by the corresponding age of the leptons.
-This approximation leads to an onion-like structure of the PWN model.
+Based on the radius evolution, we can calculate the timescale for adiabatic energy losses following \cite{Harding1992}:

+with $\vec{v}_\mathrm{\bot}(R)$ being the radial component of the particle velocity.
+In general, its divergence can be calculated to

+This results in an adiabatic energy gain of particles in older PWNe.
+However, this energy gain is negligible due to the significantly larger time scale compared to the other processes.
 The magnetic field strength $B(t)$ is adapted from \cite{Zhang2008}:

 $B_\mathrm{ISM}$ represents a time-independent component of $3\,\mathrm{\mu G}$ to account for the magnetic field strength of the ambient medium.
-The parameter $\alpha$ is fixed to a value of 0.5, which was also found in the studies of \citet{Zhang2008} and \citet{Qiao2009} for five PWNe (among them MSH\,15$-$5\emph{2} and \hessj 1825$-$137 which are investigated in this work).
+Assuming the conservation of magnetic flux density for large time scales ($t\gg\tau_0$) implies $\alpha=0.6$.
 Finally, $B_0$, the initial magnetic field strength inside the PWN, is a free parameter.
 All in all, the model has two free parameters ($P_0$ and $B_0$) defining the starting conditions of the PWN evolution.
 Having established the framework for cooling and injection processes, we can calculate the number of leptons with energy $E$ present in the nebula at a time $t+\delta t$.
 This number comprises leptons injected and cooled until time $t$ as well as freshly injected leptons between $t$ and $t+\delta t$: